-The Maternity Center at Spring Valley Hospital Medical Center supports moms and newborns with compassionate care in the comfort of a private room.
+The Birthplace at Spring Valley Hospital Medical Center supports moms and newborns with compassionate care in the comfort of a private room.
 Postpartum rooms feature rocking chairs and oversized sleep chairs for family members, including brothers and sisters of any age.
 We understand rest is important to your recovery, and we welcome you to take a break and re-energize whenever you want while specially trained staff members care for your newborn in the nursery.

-Tour the Maternity Center
+Tour the Birthplace

 To schedule a tour of our Birthing Center, call 702-388-4888.